2021 in Bare Knuckle Fighting Championship

 The year 2021 was the fourth year in the history of the Bare Knuckle Fighting Championship, a bare-knuckle fighting promotion based in Philadelphia.
 The year consisted of 13 events, including an inaugural Fight Night event alongside nine title fights.
-The promotion also saw the inception of the new Cruiserweight division and its inaugural title fight at Bare Knuckle Fighting Championship 18.
+The promotion also saw the inception of the new Cruiserweight division and its inaugural title fight at BKFC 18.

 Background

 2021 season is expected to start with Bare Knuckle Fighting Championship: KnuckleMania.
 BKFC is available on PPV all over the world and on FITE TV.